carbonplan/cdr-verification/components/methods/methods.md

 ### Considering avoided emissions and temporary carbon removal benefits

 Some CDR pathways might provide climate co-benefits that are not permanent carbon removal.
 For example, a primary goal of bioenergy with carbon capture and storage (BECCS) is producing an energy product like electricity or heat, which ideally would displace the use of fossil fuels.
-As another example, the application of basalt for enhanced weathering on agricultural fields could potentially reduce N₂O emissions from applied fertilizer or impact soil carbon outcomes via changes to plant or microbial productivity.
+As another example, the application of basalt for enhanced weathering on agricultural fields could potentially reduce N₂O emissions from applied fertilizer.

 In our uncertainty mapping, we identify and characterize potential sources of avoided emissions or fast-cycle carbon removal associated with a CDR pathway.
 We recommend that both temporary removals and avoided emissions be understood as a co-benefit of CDR and excluded from the calculation of net carbon removal.
-This benefits should be understood and separately valued, but including them in the calculation of net carbon removal would undermine the goal of understanding how much permanent carbon removal these approaches could deliver in a net zero world.
+These benefits should be quantified and separately valued, but including them in the calculation of net carbon removal would undermine the goal of understanding how much permanent carbon removal these approaches could deliver in a net zero world.

 ### Consistency around secondary impacts